allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Therefore, if we consider one 1 task being created per second, it would be less than 3 million tasks being pushed per month for a cost of under $2 dollars.
 Of course the total cost of the system should add the maintenance of the worker processors to handle tasks.

+# Configuration :gear:

+## Can we control the flow of tasks processing?

+Yes, throttling tasks consumption is supported by Cloud Tasks.
+For example, when creating a queue we can use the --max-concurrent-dispatches parameter to set the maximum number of concurrent tasks that Cloud Tasks allows to be dispatched for this queue.
+After this threshold has been reached, Cloud Tasks stops dispatching tasks until the number of outstanding requests decreases.

+We can also use the --max-dispatches-per-second parameter to set the maximum rate at which tasks are dispatched from this queue.

+A third parameter, max_burst_size, is calculated by the system based on the value you set for max_dispatches_per_second.

+## Can we control the retry of unprocessed tasks?

+Yes, the Cloud Tasks [documentation][8] states: *"If a task does not complete successfully, then Cloud Tasks will retry the task with exponential backoff according to the parameters you have set.
+You can specify the maximum number of times to retry failed tasks in the queue, set a time limit for retry attempts, and control the interval between attempts."*

 ----

 # References :books: